Genetically Modified Organisms (GMOs)

 The controversy over genetically modified food has resulted in large-scale market and consumer backlash, which together pose material risks for investors of companies using GMOs.
 These material risks include the potential for financial liability if their company's products result in environmental or health problems.

-Leading up to the vote on Washington state's ballot measure to require GMO labeling, As You Sow is filing resolutions asking the top corporate donors to the opposition of the California GMO labeling ballot initiative to refrain from using corporate funds to influence political elections.
-Investors note that many of the companies that contributed to anti-Prop 37 measures experienced significant consumer backlash on social media sites and were the subject of consumer boycotts.
-As You Sow has filed resolutions at Monsanto Company, E.l DuPont de Nemours, and Dow Chemical Company, and intends to file a shareholder resolution at General Mills and Abbott Laboratories, which combined gave over $17 million to defeat the CA labeling initiative.
+In the wake of the defeat of Washington state's ballot measure to require GMO labeling, As You Sow is filing resolutions asking the top corporate donors to the opposition of the California GMO labeling ballot initiative to refrain from using corporate funds to influence political elections.
+Investors note that many of the companies that contributed to defeat California's Prop 37 and other GMO-labeling measures experienced significant consumer backlash and were the subject of consumer boycotts.
+As You Sow has filed resolutions at E.l DuPont de Nemours and Dow Chemical Company, engaged in dialogue with Monsanto Company, and intends to file shareholder resolutions at General Mills and Abbott Laboratories, which combined gave over $17 million to defeat the CA labeling initiative.

 In 2013, As You Sow filed a shareholder resolution with Abbott Laboratories asking for removal of GMO ingredients from the company's infant formulas.
 A similar resolution was co-filed with DuPont, a company that As You Sow has been engaging for more than a decade on this issue.